addu390/addu390.github.io/_posts/2022-06-12-cartograms-with-hexagons.md

     .style("stroke-width", strokeWidth)
     .on("click", mclickBase);
 ```

+The [shaper.js](https://github.com/owid/cartograms/blob/main/core/shaper.js) has all the code snippets that depend on the cells shape.

 Once again, the transformation, SVG path, and binned data points (grid) are dependent on the cell-shape.
 For hexagons, the library used: [d3-hexbin](https://github.com/d3/d3-hexbin)